MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

    ::: moniker range="vs-2019"

-   **Visual Studio 2019 version 16.1**: To target Windows Subsystem for Linux, click the down arrow for **Platform Toolset** and choose **WSL_1_0**.
+   **Visual Studio 2019 version 16.7**: To target Windows Subsystem for Linux (WSL), set the **Platform Toolset** drop-down to **GCC for Windows Subsystem for Linux**.
 The other remote options will disappear and the path to the default WSL shell will appear in their place:

    ![WSL build machine](media/wsl-remote-vs2019.png)